-Moreover, once an LP withdraws liquidity from a protocol, the impermanent loss indeed becomes permanent.
+Moreover, once an LP withdraws liquidity from a protocol, impermanent loss indeed becomes permanent.
 In a case where an LP experiences impermanent loss and then withdraws their assets, the only upside to having provided liquidity to the protocols remains the trading fees that the LP collected while their assets were deposited there.
-In volatile conditions, however, especially during a bull run, the fees alone are unlikely to cover the difference.
+In volatile conditions, however, the fees alone are unlikely to cover the difference, especially during a bull run.

 On the flip side, however, a reduction in the price of ETH from the time it was deposited in the pool would yield additional ETH, thereby increasing the liquidity provider’s ETH holding.
 Given how impermanent loss works, providing liquidity during a bear market and simply holding volatile assets during a bull market are both strategies that merit consideration.